jasontbradshaw/gandi-dyndns/README.md

 ----

 This implements a simple dynamic DNS updater for the [Gandi](https://www.gandi.net) registrar.
-It uses their XMLRPC API to update the zone file for a subdomain of a domain name to point at the external IPv4 address of the computer it has been run from.
+It uses their XML-RPC API to update the zone file for a subdomain of a domain name to point at the external IPv4 address of the computer it has been run from.

 It requires a server running a reasonably recent version of Python 2.
 It has been tested on Ubuntu Linux using Python 2.7.